Security-Onion-Solutions/securityonion-docs/grid.rst

 Grid
 ====

 :ref:`soc` includes our Grid interface.
 This interface allows you to quickly check the status of all nodes in your grid.
-The ``Grid EPS`` value in the upper right corner is the sum of all Consumption EPS measurements in the entire grid.
-You can drill into individual nodes to see detailed information including Node Status, Container Status, and Appliance Images.

 .. image:: images/grid.png
   :target: _images/grid.png

+Starting at the top of the page, there is a ``Grid EPS`` value in the upper right corner that is the sum of all Consumption EPS measurements in the entire grid.
+Below that you will find a list of all nodes in your grid.

 .. note::

   Please note that new nodes start off showing a red Fault and may take a few minutes to fully initialize before they show a green OK.

+You can drill into individual nodes to see detailed information including Node Status, Container Status, and Appliance Images.

 Node Status
 -----------